pact-foundation/docs.pact.io/docs/pact_broker/advanced_topics/see_changes_pact.md

+---
-# How to see what has changed in a pact
+title: How to see what has changed in a pact
+---

 To see the most recent change to a pact \(eg. to determine why a provider verification has failed\):